 It's common to use one school's I-20 to apply for an F1 visa and then transfer to another school with a new I-20 during the visa's validity period.
 If this is you, before traveling, ensure to obtain a travel signature from the school with your active I-20.
 Everything else remains the same as previously mentioned.

-🔺 What is my school is a Day 1 CPT school?
+🔺 What if my school is a Day 1 CPT school?

 Whether your F1 visa and I-20 come from a traditional school or a Day 1 CPT university generally doesn't matter.
 As long as you maintain your F1 status requirements, you're fine.